ammein/custom-code-editor/README.md

 }
 ```

-### `@code-here` On Snippet
+### `@code-here` In A Snippet
-What is that syntax for ?
-Well , whenever you change your mode on dropdown , existing codes on schema will replace automatically on new snippet on `@code-here`.
-Amazing right ?
-If you did not provide that syntax , your existing value on editor schema will be lost.
-Let's make a new override snippet and has our own `@code-here` on it :
+What is this syntax for?
+Well, whenever you change your mode on dropdown, the existing codes in the schema will be replaced automatically into the new snippet in place opf the `@code-here`.
+Amazing right?
+If you did not provide this, your existing value in the editor schema will be lost.
+Let's make a new override snippet and has our own `@code-here` in it :
 ```javascript
       modes : [
          {